hamdynashat/flutter_depi_assignment/README.md

 ## Overview

 `flutter_app` is a mobile application built with Flutter that provides a foundation for user authentication.
 It allows users to sign up, sign in, and manage their sessions.
-The app uses Firebase for backend authentication services and BLoC/Cubit for state management to handle the authentication flow.
+The app uses Firebase for backend authentication services and BLoC/Cubit for state management to handle the authentication flow the app also contains some other features like Firebase FireStore and APIs .

 ## Features